renomureza/mostly-adequate-guide/ch05-id.md

 // more variations...
 ```

-There's no right or wrong answers - we're just plugging our legos together in whatever way we please.
-Usually it's best to group things in a reusable way like `last` and `angry`.
-If familiar with Fowler's "[Refactoring][refactoring-book]", one might recognize this process as "[extract function][extract-function-refactor]"...except without all the object state to worry about.

 Tidak ada jawaban benar atau salah - kami hanya menghubungkan lego kami dengan cara apa pun yang kami inginkan.